 - Periodic review of policies shall take place in accordance with each policy’s individual review frequency.

-Creating awareness of the importance of information technology security is an important component in establishing an environment in which each individual feels responsible and empowered to act in his/her own and the community’s best interests.
-All departments will provide opportunities for individuals to learn about their roles in creating a secure information technology environment.
+Creating awareness of the importance of information technology security is an important component in establishing an environment in which individuals feel responsible and empowered to act in their own and the community’s best interests.
+The College will a provide opportunities to learn more about a secure information technology environment.